Miguel de Cervantes: 1580 to 1616: Later life and death

 From 1596 to 1600, he lived primarily in Seville, then returned to Madrid in 1606, where he remained for the rest of his life.
 In later years, he received some financial support from the Count of Lemos, although he was not included in the retinue Lemos took to Naples when appointed Viceroy in 1608.
 In July 1613, he joined the Third Order Franciscans, then a common way for Catholics to gain spiritual merit.

 It is generally accepted Cervantes died on 22 April 1616 (NS; the Gregorian calendar had superseded the Julian in 1582 in Spain and some other countries).
 The date of 23 April 1616 was long considered his death date, but is now understood to be his date of burial.
 23 April, which is also the death date of William Shakespeare (also in 1616, but not on the same day, as England then used the Julian calendar), is now celebrated as World Book Day.

 The symptoms described leading to his death, including intense thirst, correspond to diabetes, then untreatable.

-In accordance with his will, Cervantes was buried in the Convent of the Barefoot Trinitarians, in central Madrid.
+In accordance with his will, Cervantes was buried in the Convent of the Barefoot Trinitarians, in central Madrid, in memory of the Trinitarians who had paid his ransom in 1580.
+He was buried as a pauper and carried by members of the Third Order of Saint Francis.
 His remains went missing when moved during rebuilding work at the convent in 1673, and in 2014, historian Fernando de Prado launched a project to rediscover them.

-In January 2015, Francisco Etxeberria, the forensic anthropologist leading the search, reported the discovery of caskets containing bone fragments, and part of a board, with the letters 'M.C.'.
+In January 2015, Francisco Etxeberria, the forensic anthropologist leading the search, reported the discovery of caskets containing bone fragments, and part of a board, with the letters "M.C.".
 Based on evidence of injuries suffered at Lepanto, on 17 March 2015 they were confirmed as belonging to Cervantes along with his wife and others.
 They were formally reburied at a public ceremony in June 2015.